mathisonian/awesome-visualization-research/README.md

 - [mpl colormaps: a better default colormap for matplotlib](https://bids.github.io/colormap/) - detailed account of designing a better colormap for the popular matplotlib library
 - [How we designed the new color palettes in Tableau 10](https://www.tableau.com/about/blog/2016/7/colors-upgrade-tableau-10-56782) - overview of designing color palettes in tableau
 - [Modeling Color Difference for Visualization Design](http://cmci.colorado.edu/visualab/VisColors/) - An attempt to quantify how color is perceived differently depending on the form of the visualization
+- [Revised color-appearance model for related and unrelated colors](https://www.researchgate.net/publication/229676527_Revised_color-appearance_model_for_related_and_unrelated_colors) - Hunt's color appearance model, which was used as the basis for the Colorbrewer palettes.
 - [Somewhere Over the Rainbow: An Empirical Assessment of Quantitative Colormaps](https://idl.cs.washington.edu/papers/quantitative-color/) - Comparative analysis of different color maps and rainbow scales.

 ## Data Management